nmartinezbyu/SavannahJewelsBeauty/README.md

 under the hood this command just takes the scss/custom.scss file and compiles it to the css/bootstrap.css file `sass scss/custom.scss css/bootstrap.css`

+Here's a good video on how to customize the theme and imports from Bootstrap https://www.youtube.com/watch?v=6Ovw43Dkp44

 ### Run it

 ```python